Alan Grisham became the pastor of First Baptist Church in October 2010. This has been quite a journey for Alan and his family.

 Alan realized that totally surrendering to his call was the only option he had for peace in his life.
 Alan continued to work for a mortgage company in the day and attending Dallas Baptist University at night.
 After completing his business degree at DBU, he was now ready to attend seminary.
 After ignoring his call to preach for almost thirty years, Alan moved his family to Ft.
 Worth to begin his Masters of Divinity at Southwestern Baptist Theological Seminary.

 The journey has been a long one, but Alan knows that while he was not obedient in following his call earlier, God has given him experiences that will be helpful in the ministry.
-God has blessed him with his wife of over twenty years and three beautiful children.
-Edward and Callie attended Midwestern State University and Evan is in the eleventh grade here in Buffalo.
+God has blessed him with his wife of over thirty years and three beautiful children.
+Their oldest Edward is married and lives and works in Crockett.
+Their precious daughter Callie is also married and lives with her husband in west Texas.
+The youngest is Evan who is currently attending Texas A&M University.
 Alan believes God has placed him here at First Baptist Church of Buffalo and looks forward to what God has in store for him and his family.